-An EPC, Energy Performance Certificate is a document required by businesses that construct a building, sell or rent to outside parties and it provides information on the energy efficiency of the property, as well as the carbon dioxide emission levels of the premises.
+An Energy Performance Certificate (EPC) is a document required by businesses that construct a building, sell or rent to outside parties and it provides information on the energy efficiency of the property, as well as the carbon dioxide emission levels of the premises.
+You can obtain an EPC by contacting a professional EPC company such as EPC London or EPC Glasgow.
 The certificate is similar to those that can be found inside many household appliances, such as your washing machine and refrigerators.
 It is a part of an on going government programme, put in place to help reduce the UK’s carbon footprint and green house gas emissions.

 What Is Involved?

 Only a qualified accredited Commercial Energy Assessor can carry out the energy performance certificate that will remain valid for a total of 10 years.
 During the length of the inspection the assessor will survey your property and collect the required information that they need.
 They will analyse the ways in which the building has been constructed, inside and out, serviced and maintained in the past.
 Also, what levels of insulation exist and what type of fuel the building runs on.

 They will need access to every room in the building, especially to the boiler and attic area – you can lose up to 35% of your heat energy through poorly insulated loft areas, floors and walls, costing you up to £175 a year.
 Not only that, around 60%of your energy costs are spent through the use of your boiler, so it is vitally important for your energy efficiency rating and that you have an efficient running boiler.